captainzero93/security_harden_linux/README.md

 - [Citation](#citation)

 ## Overview
 This project consists of two scripts designed to enhance the security of Ubuntu and other Debian-based Linux systems.
 The main script implements a variety of security measures and best practices to harden your system against common threats, while the GRUB configuration script specifically focuses on securing the boot process.
+NOTE: these scripts try to be accessible to average users and therefore are not as strict as some auditing / standards you may expect to see, please open a PR if you are able to help.

 ## Scripts
 1. `improved_harden_linux.sh`: The main security hardening script